open-policy-agent/gatekeeper/README.md

 ## Kick The Tires

-The `demo` directory has an example of simple constraints, templates and configs to play with, including the ones mentioned above.
-You can also find more useful examples and a demo script to run them at [https://github.com/maxsmythe/gatekeeper/tree/exm/demo/examplebank](https://github.com/maxsmythe/gatekeeper/tree/exm/demo/examplebank).
+The [demo/basic](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/basic) directory contains the above examples of simple constraints, templates and configs to play with.
+The [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank) directory contains more complex examples based on a slightly more realistic scenario.
+Both folders have a handy demo script to step you through the demos.